 Data stands as the most invaluable asset for pharmaceutical and biotechnology firms.
 The landscape of clinical trials continually evolves, presenting an ever-increasing array of data sources and complexity.
 Concurrently, the industry faces mounting pressure to deliver high-quality data within condensed timelines.
 Thus, the imperative lies in establishing a centralized, cross-functional data strategy that accomplishes the following:

 - Facilitates data standardization, leading to increased efficiency throughout clinical trial execution, from setup to reporting

 - Documents policies in a central location to ensure consistent and rapid decision making

 - Documents how regulations are interpreted to ensure a consistent approach to compliance

 - Identifies approved vendors and the process for approving new vendors to facilitate data integration

 - Establishes a mechanism for evaluating and implementing new processes and technologies, ensuring a standard and cost-effective approach with appropriate oversight and cross-functional input

 - Measures the effectiveness of the data management processes and systems through key performance indicators and establishes productivity and quality targets

-This white paper describes a standardized approach to developing a data strategy that can be customized to a company’s current needs and can be adjusted as those needs change.
+This white paper outlines a standardized method for developing a data strategy that can be tailored to a company's current needs and adapted as those needs evolve.